milonmaze/privacy-terms-observatory/www.att.com/legal/terms.consumerServiceAgreement.html.md

 When a line (“Member”) is added to the Multi-Line Account during the plan term, the high-speed data allowance for the Member’s plan is pro-rated based on the number of days remaining in the Multi-Line Account term.
 The high-speed data allowance is also pro-rated any time the Account Owner changes the monthly plan for any line, including the Account Owner’s line, after establishing the Multi-Line Account.

-3.13.3 Consent To Disclose Customer Proprietary Network Information (Cpni), Including Plan And Other Account Information To Account Owner:
+3.13.3 Consent To Disclose Customer Proprietary Network Information (CPNI), Including Plan And Other Account Information To Account Owner:

 BY ACCEPTING AN INVITATION TO JOIN AN ACCOUNT OWNER’S MULTI-LINE ACCOUNT OR BY USING AT&T PREPAID SERVICES WHILE PART OF A MULTI-LINE ACCOUNT, THE MEMBER CONSENTS TO DISCLOSURE OF CPNI AS DISCUSSED IN THIS SUBSECTION.